Three monkeys artwork is third Banksy in days

 Editor

-Banksy has posted artwork of three monkeys as the third piece of a new animal-themed collection.
+Banksy has posted an artwork of three monkeys as the third piece of a new animal-themed collection.

 It is the third black silhouette composition that the Bristol-based street artist has claimed credit for since Monday.